 And He sent them out to proclaim the kingdom of God, and to perform healing.
 (Luke 9:2)

 In this verse we find that Jesus’ mission was to proclaim the kingdom of God.
-To the Jew this was very clear as to what He was saying.
+To the Jew, what He was saying was very clear.
 The gospels describe how one may become part of the kingdom of God.
 What are the requirements?
 Maybe you will be surprised at the shape Jesus’ army takes.

 And turning His gaze on His disciples, He began to say, “Blessed are you who are poor, for yours is the kingdom of God.
 (Luke 6:20)